 The Addiction Walker now comes in a trendy suede upper.
 The bottom is now approved for slide resistance (SATRA TM144:2011)!
 The Extended Progressive Diagonal Rollbar provides ultimate support by positioning arch support to direct and keep your body in its natural motion.
 A revolutionary cushioning called BioMoGo DNA in this shoe model adapts to your stride, weight, and speed.

 The Dansko Henriette will sport your casual appearance.
 The leather and recycled nylon upper is pretreated with 3M Scotchgard to keep it looking new for miles.
 A silky textile lining with antibacterial protection keeps odors at bay.
 The EVA footbed and nylon shaft provide stability and shock absorption for plantar fasciitis sufferers.
 In addition, the Dansko Henriette model offers a detachable footbed for orthotics.

 The perfect sneaker, designed for both comfort and style.
-Aetrex Dani has arch support, extra heel padding, a super-soft knit material, and a lightweight outsole.
+Aetrex Dani has arch support, extra heel padding, a super-soft knit material, and a lightweight, durable rubber outsole.
 This sneaker is ideal for doing errands or doing something fun on the weekend.
-For persons with heel pain, arch pain, wide feet, plantar fasciitis, or a high instep, the Aetrex Dani model is recommended.
+For persons with heel pain, arch pain, wide feet, plantar fasciitis, or a high instep, the Aetrex Dani model is one of the best lightweight walking shoes recommended.